ENCCS/python-for-hpda/content/index.md

 :::{prereq}

 - Basic proficiency in Python (variables, flow control, functions)
-- Basic grasp of descriptive statistics
+- Basic grasp of descriptive statistics (such as minimum, maximum, median, arithmetic mean...)
 - Basic knowledge of NumPy
 - Basic knowledge of some plotting package (Matplotlib, Seaborn, Holoviz...)
   :::